 Click on a thumbnail image for a description and larger versions, if available.
 A note that the image is available for viewing at the LOC in Washington, DC, means there’s no larger version online.
 On the About this Item page, scroll down to the cataloging information to see any subject headings listed and collections the image is part of.
 Try clicking on a subject to see other images with that subject.

 The breadth of the LOC’s collection makes it a great site to search for the keywords on your list.
 Town names might turn up panoramic views, building photos from the Historic American Buildings Survey, WPA images from the Great Depression and more.
 Type the Civil War battle your ancestor took part in to see the destruction of the first war widely captured on camera.
 The name of a school could turn up class portraits.
 Although you’re less likely to find portraits of folks who weren’t well-known, that’s worth a shot, too.
 You’ll find images from overseas here as well.
-Click here to see our step-by-step photo search tutorial for the Library of Congress website.

 Tip: Don’t overlook old newspapers as another potential source of ancestor photos.
 A graduation announcement, profile article or obituary might have included a picture.